Chapter 9

 Here’s what AR brings to the table:

-• Higher engagement — People stay on your site longer and leave with a stronger sense of trust.
+- Higher engagement — People stay on the website longer and leave with a stronger sense of trust.

 AR can even help post-purchase.
 For example, animated instructions can show how to set up or use a product — no more flipping through a 30-page manual.